canvas-medical/documentation/collections/_guides/your-first-plugin.md

 Plugins are your tool for customizing the Canvas experience.
-By using the modules of the Canvas SDK, you can react to [events](/sdk/events/) emitted from the EHR, request additional [data](/sdk/data/) if needed, and respond with [effects](/sdk/effects/) that mutate state in Canvas.
+By using the modules of the Canvas SDK, you can react to [events](/sdk/events/) emitted from the EHR, request additional [data](/sdk/data/) if needed, and respond with [effects](/sdk/effects/) that alter workflows and add or change data in Canvas.
 You can also use [utils](/sdk/utils/) to do things like call out to web services with our provided HTTP client.

 ## Video